Construction and Classification of Holomorphic Vertex Operator Algebras: Introduction

+It was believed for a long time that the above construction can be generalised to automorphisms of any finite order (see. e.g. \cite{Don94}).
+We show that under certain regularity assumptions this conjecture is true.
+More precisely we prove (see.\ Theorem \ref{orbtheorem}):

+{\em Let $V$ be a simple, rational, $C_2$-cofinite, holomorphic vertex operator algebra of CFT-type and let $g$ be an automorphism of $V$ of order $n$ and type $0$.
+Then the cyclic group $G = \langle g \rangle$ acts naturally on the irreducible $g^i$-twisted $V$-modules $V(g^i)$ and these actions are unique up to multiplication by an $n$-th root of unity.
+Suppose the modules $V(g^i)$ have positive conformal weight, i.e. positive smallest $L_0$-eigenvalue, for $i \neq 0 \! \mod n$.
+Then the actions can be chosen such that

+has the structure of a vertex operator algebra extending that of $V^G$.
+With this structure $V^{\orb(G)}$ is simple, rational, $C_2$-cofinite, holomorphic and of CFT-type.}

+We sketch the proof.
+By \cite{DM0}, \cite{M2} and \cite{CM} the vertex operator algebra $V^G$ is simple, rational, $C_2$-cofinite, self-contragredient and of CFT-type.
+The irreducible modules of $V^G$ are given up to isomorphism by the eigenspaces $W^{(i,j)} = \{ v \in V(g^i) \, | \, g.v = e(j/n) v \}$ \cite{MT}.
+Using the Ver\-linde formula proved by Huang \cite{H3} for vertex operator algebras we show that the modules $W^{(i,j)}$ are simple currents and that the fusion group is isomorphic to $\Z_n^2$.
+This implies that the sum $W = \bigoplus_{(i,j) \in \Z_n^2} W^{(i,j)}$ is an abelian intertwining algebra whose braiding is determined by the conformal weights of the modules $W^{(i,j)}$.
+From this the theorem can be derived.

+We remark that our approach is inspired by Miyamoto's theory of $\Z_3$-orbifolds of lattice vertex algebras \cite{M1}.

+Another important problem in the theory of vertex algebras is the classification of vertex operator algebras satisfying the above regularity conditions.

+The rank of a positive definite, even, unimodular lattice is divisible by $8$.
+In rank $8$ there is exactly one such lattice up to isomorphism, the $E_8$-lattice.
+In rank $16$ there are two isomorphism classes, $E_8^2$ and $D_{16}^+$.
+Niemeier showed that in rank $24$ there are exactly $24$ isomorphism classes, the Niemeier lattices, and that the isomorphism class of such a lattice is determined by its root sublattice, the sublattice generated by the elements of norm $2$.
+The Minkowski-Siegel mass formula shows that with increasing rank the number of classes grows very rapidly.
+For example in rank $32$ there are more than $10^7$ classes.

+A similar result is expected to hold for simple, rational, $C_2$-cofinite, holomorphic vertex operator algebras of CFT-type.
+Examples of such vertex operator algebras are obtained from positive definite, even, unimodular lattices.
+The central charge of such a vertex operator algebra is a positive integer multiple of $8$.
+Dong and Mason \cite{DM1} proved that for central charge $8$ there is exactly one isomorphism class, the vertex operator algebra $V_{E_8}$ of the $E_8$-lattice, and for central charge $16$ there are two classes, $V_{E_8^2}$ and $V_{D_{16}^+}$.
+The vectors of weight $1$ in a vertex operator algebra of CFT-type form a Lie algebra.
+We show that the classification of $V_1$-structures given by Schellekens is a theorem on vertex operator algebras (Theorem \ref{Thm.schellekens}):

-Next we consider the classification problem.
-Let $V$ be a simple, rational, $C_2$-cofinite, holomorphic vertex operator algebra of CFT-type and central charge $24$.
-Then either $V_1 = 0$, $\dim (V_1) = 24$ and $V$ is isomorphic to the Leech lattice vertex operator algebra or $V_1$ is one of the $69$ semisimple Lie algebras described in Table $1$ of \cite{S} (Theorem \ref{Thm.schellekens}).
+{\em Let $V$ be a simple, rational, $C_2$-co\-finite, holomorphic vertex operator algebra of CFT-type and central charge $24$.
+Then either $V_1 = 0$ or $ \dim (V_1) = 24$ and $V$ is isomorphic to the vertex operator algebra of the Leech lattice or $V_1$ is one of $69$ semisimple Lie algebras described in Table $1$ of \cite{S}.}